I’m regularly amazed by the things that come out of my children’s mouths.

 Can a three-year old do sarcasm?
 Seems mine can.
 Because the way she sung it just dripped with it.

 It’s fair to say I do sing a lot around the house.
 And I do sing bits and pieces at the kids to communicate…ummm…ideas.
 So, it’s possible—OK, certain—she’s picked up this little gem from her mother, but I was still gobsmacked, as were the other adults in attendance.

 In contrast, the other one from this week was a bit of a clanger.
 And I couldn’t work out where on earth she’d gotten the material from.
 Luckily my sister is more in the know than me and helped me figure it all out.

-So, according to my helpful sister, there is a new film out called ‘Sing’.
-And in the ad for that film, there is a little clip with three rabbits singing “Oh my gosh, would you look at her butt”.
+So, according to my helpful sister, there’s a film out called ‘Sing’.
+And in the ad for that film, there’s a little clip with three rabbits singing “Oh my gosh, would you look at her butt”.

 Look, I don’t know why.
 I’m yet to see it.
 I’m sure it’s a great film.
 Hilarious even.
 What children’s film is complete without a tribute to Nicky Minaj?
 What I’m not so sure about is how my three-year old has discovered it.
 Fact is, she has.
 And she likes to sing this particularly catchy line.
 Regularly.
 Loudly.